tzcrawford/pinochle/README.md

 1. Ensure the postgres service is enabled and running.
 2. Run `./flask_server.py` to start hosting the web server, navigate to http://localhost:5000 to load the client on your own machine.
 3. Run the `./game_server.py` (Currently incomplete!) so that flask can query other threads for game logic.
-4. Optionally (?) run `./run-svelte.sh` to activate the automatic svelte compiler on file save to one of the `*.svelte` files.
+4. Optionally (?) run `./run-svelte.sh` to activate the automatic svelte compiler on file save to one of the frontend source code files.

 ## License and Attribution